Chair’s Introduction

 Evaluation

-With the prioritisation and focus on the integration process during the year following the acquisition of Sentry, it was considered appropriate to defer the Board evaluation.
-It is, however, anticipated that a Board evaluation process will be conducted in the first half of the financial year ending 30 June 2023 rather than during the year ended 30 June 2022.
-A formal Board evaluation process was conducted in the year ended 30 June 2021.
-This was performed by means of a detailed questionnaire completed by each Director.
+In the financial year ended 30 June 2024 a Board evaluation process was conducted by means of a detailed questionnaire completed by each Director.
 This evaluation included a review of the performance of the Chair and the Board Committees.
-The results of the process were collated by the Company Secretary and were reviewed by the Board as a whole.
-Overall, the Board concluded that its performance in the period under review had been satisfactory, however it did recognise the Board, as constituted, was relatively new and resolved to monitor its progress including the possibility of supplementing the Board with a further non-executive Director.
+The results of the process were collated by the Company Secretary on behalf of the Chair and were reviewed by the Board as a whole.
+Overall, the Board concluded that its performance in the period under review had been satisfactory.

 The Board will continue to consider the Code’s recommendation that the evaluation of the Board be carried out with an external evaluator at least every three years, however, at present, remains of the opinion that with the current size of the Board this is not required.